-- 3.1. the continuous strategic planning process, including preparations for the June and November Board retreats and the development of the Strategic Plan document; - 3.2. plans to lease or develop land on Sea Island; - 3.3. commercial activities beyond Sea Island; - 3.4. the development of the Long Term Capital Plan and annual updates thereto;
+- 3.1. the continuous strategic planning process, including preparations for the June and November Board retreats; - 3.2. plans to lease or develop land on Sea Island; - 3.3. commercial activities beyond Sea Island; - 3.4. consultation and engagement in the preparation of the Airport Master Plan: